Music Streamers

 • Stream audio from your iOS device to the Wiim device using AirPlay 2.

-• Stream audio from your Android device to the Wiim device using Chromecast.
+• Stream audio from your Android device to the Wiim device using Google Cast.

 Sonos Port